microsoft/yardl/docs/docs.md

 > **Warning**<br>
 > We might make breaking changes to this format before V1.

-The JSON schema is meant to be compact and therefore it does not contain of the comments that may be in the Yardl, nor does it contain computed fields, since those are not needed for deserialization.
-We chose JSON because it can be easily parsed at runtime during deserialization but also easily read.
+The JSON schema is meant to be provide enough information for deserializers to understand the schema at runtime, and therefore does not contain the comments that may be in the Yardl, nor does it contain computed fields, since those are not needed for deserialization.

 ### References to Primitive Types